^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Morphology of fusobacteria and features of their metabolism
+Morphology of Fusobacteria and Features of Their Metabolism

 On the conditional pathogenicity of fusobacteria

-What diseases cause fusobacteria?
+What diseases are caused by fusobacteria?

 • pulpitis of carious teeth;